• Skip to main content

 Nevertheless, in New York’s Sing Sing prison, Bozella was a model prisoner.

-More importantly, he threw himself into the sport of boxing, till he became the light heavyweight champion of Sing Sing.
+More importantly, he threw himself into boxing until he became the light heavyweight champion of Sing Sing.

 What’s Next